paulmrest/Lab03-SystemIO/README.md

 ### Challenge 7
 A console app that writes the contents of the file "words.txt" to the console.
 If the file has multiple lines, each line is written as a new line.

+### Challenge 8
+A console app that removes one word from the file "words.txt", and displays the modified file contents to the console.

+### Challenge 9
+A method that takes a sentence and returns a string array where each element is every word in the sentence and how many letters are in that word.

 ---

 ### Getting Started